loudringphone/portfolio95/README.md

 # Winston's Portfolio 95
 Explore my portfolio by visiting this [link](https://winstonsportfolio95.netlify.app/).
-The unique aesthetic of this portfolio is achieved through the integration of React95, providing Windows95 UI components for React applications, and react-draggable, enabling element drag-and-drop functionality.
+The unique aesthetic of this portfolio is achieved through the integration of `React95`, providing Windows95 UI components for React applications, and `react-draggable`, enabling element drag-and-drop functionality.

 ## Draggable Components on Touchscreens
 Throughout the development of this portfolio, I delved into the intricacies of CSS and ReactJS, gaining valuable insights and refining my skills.
 One challenge involved making both the parent and child components draggable.
 While this functionality works seamlessly on a traditional computer mouse, it may not function as expected on touchscreens.
 To address this, I implemented a workaround involving a separate element that tracks the parent's movement, duplicating the content of the child to follow suit and ensuring a smooth dragging experience on touchscreens.